String Quartet No. 22 (Mozart): I. Allegro

+II.
 Larghetto

-The second movement is marked larghetto and in the key of E-flat major.
-The time signature is in cut time and the theme is first presented in the cello-yet another instance of this quartet's historical context appearing in the composition.
+The second movement is marked Larghetto and in the key of E-flat major.
+The time signature is in cut time and the theme is first presented in the cello—yet another instance of this quartet's historical context appearing in the composition.
 As in the first movement, the part is higher in the register for the cello.
 The theme is marked sotto voce.

-Menuetto and Trio
+III.
+Menuetto moderato and Trio

+The original minuet, discovered in 1991 (see above) is noticeably different, stylistically.
+It is built upon a lilting theme in B-flat major, it whereas the minuet that Mozart decided to include begins with a forte B-flat major chord.
+The original minuet also lacks a trio, the middle section of the movement commonly included in the 18th century, which may be one of the reasons that Mozart decided to rewrite the movement.

-The third movement is a minuet and trio with the tempo marking being moderato.
+The published third movement is a minuet and trio with the tempo marking of Moderato.
 The minuet is in B-flat major and the trio is in E-flat major.
 The first violin states the main thematic material of this movement and the other instruments accompany with ostinato figures.
-While the cello isn't given large thematic material as in the previous movements, the cello is given the final note of both sections of the trio without any other voice playing.
+While not given large thematic material as in the previous movements, the cello is given the final note of both sections of the trio without any other voice playing.

-Allegro Assai
+IV.
+Allegro assai

-The final movement is marked allegro assai and is in six-eight time.
+The final movement is marked Allegro assai and is in six-eight time.
 The movement is composed as a rondo.
 The key is B-flat major and the movement is a jig-like melody first presented in the first and second violins and then shared across the quartet.
-Each of the motives of this movement are played in all voices and overall is very equal in its voicing.
+Each of the motives of this movement is played in every voice and overall voicing is very balanced.